lab-cosmo/librascal/README.rst

      cmake -DENABLE_DOC=ON ..
      make doc

-   the index html file is located in ./docs/dox_html/index.html
+   and open :file:`build/docs/html/intro.html` in a browser.
+The Doxygen html build is still available under :file:`build/docs/dox_html/index.html` but it is being phased out in favour of Sphinx/breathe.

 4. Helpers for Developers